Nickolas-option/FAIR-J-Demo/README.md

 # FAIR-J

-Minimal `V1` skeleton for a research tool that checks the reliability of `LLM-as-a-Judge`.
+A research tool that checks the reliability of `LLM-as-a-Judge`.

 ## Quick Start With Your Own Data